English as a Second Language (ESL)

 What if I am on a student visa?

 If you are here on an F-1 visa, you are considered to be an international student.
 Visit the International F-1 Student Visa page for more information.

 Tyler’s ESL program is designed for students who are already capable of speaking English.
 Most students have been living and working in an English-speaking community.
 Some even have college degrees in other languages.
 Tyler’s ESL program is specifically designed to prepare you for college level reading and writing in English.

 Can I also take classes that are not ESL, like math or science?

 Yes.
 ESL students can take other classes while they are in Tyler’s ESL courses.
-An Advisor in the Advising Center can help you choose the best courses to take.
+An advisor can help you choose the best courses to take.